semjerome/Jerome/README.md

 | AndroidApp-06 | Change Information            | Verify that the driver and car infomrattion can be change                            | Should be on Information Display                                       | 1.
 Select Car Info 2.
 Enter a different information 3.Save 4.
 Select Driver info 5.
 Enter a different information 6.
 Save | Information should be permanently changed                                      |
 | AndroidApp-07 | Add Information               | Verify that you can add car and driver information                                   | Should be on Information Display that has no car or driver infomration | 1.
 Select Car Info 2.
 Enter a different information 3.Save 4.
 Select Driver info 5.
 Enter a different information 6.
 Save | New information should be stored in the database                               |

+####Variances

+This testing of the AutAccReport mobile application was supposed to be conducted alongside the hardware part of the project which would have allowed a wider testing opportunity.
+The testing was conducted on Android mobile phone on Android Version 6.0.1.
+All result were the same when performed on different Android devices

 \pagebreak

 3.Conclusion